joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6482568/2025/07/13/england-wales-euros-analysis/

 **NFLPA leadership backs Lloyd Howell amid concerns of conflict of interest**\
-`Howell joined The Carlyle Group in March 2023 to work in the firmâs aerospace and defense divisions, sources told The Athletic.`\
+`Howell joined The Carlyle Group in March 2023 to work in the firm’s aerospace and defense divisions, sources told The Athletic.`\
 https://nytimes.com/athletic/6491352/2025/07/13/lloyd-howell-nflpa-carlyle-group/

 **Noem Defends FEMA Response to Texas Floods**\
-`The homeland security secretary said a report that thousands of calls to a disaster hotline went unanswered because of staffing cuts was âfalse.â`\
+`The homeland security secretary said a report that thousands of calls to a disaster hotline went unanswered because of staffing cuts was “false.”`\
 https://nytimes.com/2025/07/13/us/politics/kristi-noem-trump-texas-floods-fema.html

 **Marta says desire to become a mother may threaten her 2027 World Cup**\